 Type 4: Life Drainers

 Consider how you might lead a meeting with a group of seasoned engineers vs. a group of newly graduated nurses.
-You, as the meeting leader, will employ not only different meeting designs and techniques to accomplish your purpose, but you will probably instinctively adapt your leadership style to match the needs and expectations of the meeting participants.
-That adaptability is required of great meeting leaders.
-It not only helps you accomplish your specific purpose, but builds trust and produces many other positive side-effects
+You, as the meeting leader, would not only employ different meeting designs and techniques to accomplish your purpose, but you would also probably instinctively adapt your leadership style to match the needs and expectations of the meeting participants.

-When leading meetings you will not always hit the mark.
-Sometimes you will walk away and say “yeah, that wasn’t my best.
+When leading meetings, you will not always hit the mark.
+Sometimes, you will walk away and say “yeah, that wasn’t my best.
 I’d love to have that one back.”
 Move on.
 Learn from your mistakes.
 Address your failures personally when needed.
-And get back on the horse and do it again.
+Then get back on the horse and do it again.
 Don’t let perfection be the enemy of improvement and eventual mastery.